 We Are Accountable

 At Bayshore, all employees are accountable and committed to ensuring that your personal information is held in the strictest confidence.
-The Quality and Risk Program Manager is Bayshore’s Privacy Officer, and is responsible for the overall compliance to the requirements of all privacy legislation and Bayshore privacy practices.
+Bayshore’s Privacy Officer is responsible for the overall compliance to the requirements of all privacy legislation and Bayshore privacy practices.
 However, all Bayshore employees are accountable for maintaining the privacy and confidentiality of all information they have access to in their course of their work with us.
 To help ensure this, all Bayshore staff are trained in our Privacy Management Program and acceptable privacy practices.

 As required, Bayshore will amend this document and its Privacy Management Program when changes to privacy legislation or best practices are known.